Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Experiments

 \section{Experiments}

-We report our method performance on two benchmarks: a binary classification benchmark in Section \ref{sec:binary_class_bench} and a multi-class classification benchmark in Section \ref{sec:multi_class_bench}.
-In addition to reporting our method results, we expand both benchmarks, which mainly focus on model-based methods, by including the basic sampling methods outlined in Section \ref{sec:methods}, namely Undersampling, Upweighting, and Oversampling.
-Then, we follow up our results with two main experiments that analyze our method's behavior.
-The first experiment in Section \ref{sec:exp_analysis} is a sensitivity analysis of our method to the mimicking condition.
-The second experiment in Section \ref{sec:analysis_dy} analyzes the contribution of each version of the target labels $d_y$ to model performance.
+We report our method performance on four total benchmarks: three binary and one multi-class classification benchmark in Section \ref{sec:main_results}.
+In addition to reporting our method results, we include vanilla sampling methods, namely Undersampling, Upweighting, and Oversampling, which, as noted in our introduction, have been missing from recent Bias Mitigation work \cite{hong2021unbiased,Wang_2020_CVPR,sagawa2019distributionally}.
+Furthermore, we report the averaged performance overall benchmarks to highlight methods that generalize well to all datasets.
+We then follow up our results with two main experiments that analyze our method's behavior.
+The first experiment in Section \ref{sec:analysis_dy} analyzes the contribution of each subsampled version of the dataset: $d_c$ to model performance.
+The second experiment in Section \ref{sec:exp_analysis} is a sensitivity analysis of our method to the mimicking condition.